Learn

 - Reload funds: Unlike a gift card, which you usually toss when you've spent the balance, a prepaid card is reloadable.
 You don't have to worry about getting a new card and updating your recurring payments every time you use up the balance.
 Instead, simply add more money to your account as needed.
 There are a variety of ways to reload your card, including setting up direct deposits, loading funds at select retailers, and depositing checks at the ATM.

 - Access cash at ATMs: Speaking of ATMs, you can use your prepaid card to pull out cash at ATMs just as you would with a regular debit card.
 And unlike a credit card, there's no cash advance penalty or interest.
+Just be sure to check what your debit card's fee is for making an ATM withdrawal — and whether there are in-network ATMs that are either free (or less expensive) to withdraw from.

 - Prevent fraud: Finally, using a prepaid card is a great way to prevent criminals from gaining access to your bank account or credit card information.
 If a criminal hacks your debit card, they can drain your bank account or run up a lot of charges before they're caught.
 With a prepaid card, on the other hand, your risk is limited to what's loaded on the card.
 Plus, you can set up alerts on your card to notify you when unusual activity takes place.

 While there are quite a few benefits to using a prepaid debit card, not all cards are created equally.
-Be sure to take the time to compare several card options and choose one that offers account perks, low fees, and plenty of security.
+Be sure to take the time to compare several card options and choose one that offers account perks, low fees and plenty of security.
 The Synovus Connections Visa Prepaid Card. is a great one to consider.

 Do you have questions or ideas?